FBI director testifies for first time since Capitol assault

 The FBI currently has open domestic terrorism investigations across all 56 of its field offices around the country, the official said.

-Wray will likely be pressed on whether the FBI sufficiently shared information with its law enforcement partners in advance of the assault on the Capitol.
+Wray was pressed on whether the FBI sufficiently shared information with its law enforcement partners in advance of the assault on the Capitol.

 In a congressional hearing last week, former Capitol Police Chief Steven Sund argued his force was not properly alerted by law enforcement and intelligence agencies about specific threats to the Capitol in advance of the attack.